faizmokhtar/faizmokhtar.com/content/posts/runners-ios-app-to-manage-gitlab-runners.md

   - maker
 comments: true
 ---
 I made a thing!
-An iOS app to remotely manage Gitlab runners.
+It's an iOS app to remotely manage Gitlab runners.
 I wrote this app to solve one of the pain points that I frequently face back when I managed the CI machine that hosted Gitlab runners for my teams.

 My coworkers frequently asked me to check why their pipelines or runners were failing and so in a begrudging manner I would [VNC'd](https://en.wikipedia.org/wiki/Virtual_Network_Computing) into the machine and checked them.